vives-projectwerk2-2019/BUG-Bug-Universal-Gamecontroller/docs/projectwerk2/requirements/hardware.md

 # Hardware requirements

-The non-limited list of tasks of the hardware designers consists of the:
+The non-limited list of tasks of the hardware designers consist of the:

 * development of a prototype using a processor and sensor boards;
 * development of a custom battery powered PCB;